 The geographic distribution of loans reflects reasonable dispersion throughout the assessment area.
-Examiners focused on the bank's performance in moderate-income census tracts.
+The bank's reasonable performance in all three loan categories reviewed supports this conclusion.
+For this criterion, examiners focused on the percentage of lending in low- and moderate-income census tracts.